stephenberry/repe/README.md

 > This specification is under ACTIVE DEVELOPMENT and should be considered UNSTABLE.

-REPE is a fast and simple RPC protocol for the binary [BEVE](https://github.com/stephenberry/beve) specification or for JSON.
+REPE is a fast and simple RPC protocol for JSON or the binary [BEVE](https://github.com/stephenberry/beve) specification.

 - High performance
 - Easy to use